henryschade/TorrentFileCopier/README.md

-Torrent File Copier
+Torrent File Copier (aka TFC)

-Is a windows service that monitors a specified directory (using FileSystemWatcher), and copied files to a specified directory, and into sub folders based on the name, if the file does not exist already.
+Is a windows service that monitors a specified directory (using FileSystemWatcher), and copies files to a specified directory, and into sub directories based on the name, if the file does not exist already.

-This is the first windows service I have done.
+This is the first C# windows service I have done.
 I used 4 different "how to" guides for guidance, and took the parts of each that I liked.

 Right now (21 Jan 2018) it logs to a text file (specified in the code), but has the code to also log to the Event Viewer (not working 100%).
+There are variables to turn each type of logging on and off.

+There is Timer code, but currently not used, the routine that does the instantiating and starting is never called.
+I wanted to make TFC use FileSystemWatcher, but one of the how to's used a timer, and I figured it would not hurt to play with one a bit while developing and testing.

+My TODO's and wish lists for TFC are:
+* Tray icon/access to configure the source and destination directories
+* Get Event Log logging working
+* Update torrent client labels of files copied (not sure if this can happen)
+* Do the file copy in another thread or asynchronously
+* Add an installer project to the solution
+* Add UnRAR/UnZip capabilities